-- Collect and analyse primary ecological and attitudinal data from farms - In collaboration with other members of the team, run a large-scale RCT to test a digital tool connected to HESTIA with farmers - Manage own academic research and administrative activities.
-This involves project management and coordination of multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications - Represent HESTIA and present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures
+- Collate information on farm practices, environmental impacts, and behaviour-change science to design benchmarking and advice tools to give farmers information on their environmental impacts - Work with software developers to build these tools and integrate them with digital tools farmers use, and work with farmers to co-design these tools. - Manage own academic research and administrative activities.
+This involves small scale project management and coordination of multiple aspects of work to meet deadlines - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications

-• There will be opportunities for the post holder to carry out teaching and supervision within the Department of Biology, if desired.
+- Represent HESTIA and present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - There will be opportunities for the post holder to carry out teaching and supervision within the Department of Biology, if desired.